bonfire-networks/bonfire-app/docs/DEPLOY.md

 - HOSTNAME
 - PUBLIC_PORT

+You can make registrations on your instance invite-only by setting `INVITE_ONLY=true` in public.env and setting an `INVITE_KEY` in secrets.env.
+You can then invite people by sending them to https://yourinstance.tld/signup/invitation/your_INVITE_KEY_here

 ### Further information on config

 The app needs some environment variables to be configured in order to work.
 The easy way to manage that is whit the `make` commands which take care of loading the environment for you.